GET HELP HIDE SITE

 We accept referrals from health, education, children’s services colleagues, parents and carers.
 Young people can also self-refer if they are over 16.

-Please read the CAMHS referral criteria (opens in new window) carefully before you go ahead and make a referral using this link (opens in new window).
+Please read the CAMHS referral criteria (PDF, opens in new window) carefully before you go ahead and make a referral using the link below.

 Make a referral to CAMHS